Our content may include links to products from our partners

 As an investor, you can also choose to be a lender for Lending Club instead of a shareholder.
 This way, you can get a much higher return for your money compared to other fixed income investments.
 It is also a good way to diversify your portfolio.

 SoFi (short for Social Finance) started as an avenue for successful new graduates to refinance their student loans.
-It has then evolved into a finance company that takes a radical approach to lending and wealth management.
+It has then evolved into a finance company that takes a radical approach to lend and wealth management.

 Presently, SoFi’s product offerings have grown from student loan refinancing to mortgages, refinancing, personal loans, investments and insurance.
 The company also offers Unemployment Protection and Career Advisory as an added value to its services.